 I recently redesigned my entire blog.
 Before the redesign, I read a lot of articles (really A LOT) and eBooks

-on improving the blog design.
+on how to improve your blog design.
 After that, I settled on this design.

 Still some people are saying that they don’t like this design.
 However, in my view, it’s the best one based on